tyrellcurry/tyrellcurry/README.md

 # Hello there friends! <img alt="Fire" src='images\blueblob_jump.gif' width="36" height="36">

 ## My name is Tyrell 👋, I'm a Front-End developer with a focus on HTML5, CSS3, JavaScript and React.
+I am located in beautiful Vancouver, British Columbia, Canada.

-## At a core, I am passionate about solving problems.
-I think I love that aspect of coding the most.
-I find I am happiest when I am immersed in technology and faced with daily challenges that help me grow.
-I am a huge advocate on continuous learning and strive to consistently live by that mindset.
+## At a core, I am a creative person, and coding fully scratches my creative itch.
+Having consistent problems to solve that require creative thinking is what keeps me coming back day after day.
+I get tremendous satisfaction from creating something beautiful and functional out of nothing.
+My goal is to have a successful career as a developer, and in turn, get to do something that I love every single day.

 ## My Stack: